nats-io/nats-server/doc/adr/0009-js-idle-heartbeat.md

 ## Consequences

-In the future, clients will use this information to set client-side timers that track how many heartbeats have been missed and perhaps take some action such as re-create a subscription to resume messages.
+Clients can use this information to set client-side timers that track how many heartbeats have been missed and perhaps take some action such as re-create a subscription to resume messages.